Back to all blogs

 Why We Include "Extras" (Magnesium and Cortisol)

-At Blue Horizon, we are a doctor-led team, and we know that the thyroid doesn't work in a vacuum.
-This is why our tests include magnesium and cortisol—markers most other providers leave out.
-For more on this approach see our article on our difference with cortisol and magnesium.
-(Thyroid Tests with Cortisol and Magnesium — the Blue Horizon difference)
+The thyroid does not work in a vacuum, which is why we include markers most other providers leave out.
+For more, see Thyroid Tests with Cortisol and Magnesium — the Blue Horizon difference.

 Magnesium